kevvlvl/KotlinSimpleApi/README.md

-# Simple Kotlin REST API example
+# A simple Kotlin REST API example

+What started as a simple REST Api writen in Kotlin using the Spring reactive framework is an evolving self-learning project where I'm including librairies/notions to meet various needs (tests, reliability, rdbms, etc.)

+Please feel free (just like the rest of my projects) to contribute/comment, fork etc.

-## Technologies used
+## Tech stack

 - Kotlin
 - Latest Spring Boot 2.x
-- PostgreSQL
+- PostgreSQL running on a docker container
 - Spring Reactive
 - Gradle package manager
+- JUnit5 integration tests using testcontainers
-- Cucumber tests + JUnit 5 Runner
+- Cucumber/BDD style tests using the JUnit 5 runner

 ## Running the app